- Forms (intranet)

 - The cancellation policy is as follows:

-- For sorting - Users must cancel their time 48 hours in advance of their scheduled appointment to avoid being charged for the time.
-If it is outside the 48 hour lock this can be done by going to the online calendar and modifying/deleting your reservation.
-If your reservation is locked, you must submit the cancelation form found on the website navigation panel.
+- For sorting during normal hours (ending at 5pm)- Users must cancel their time 48 hours in advance of their scheduled appointment to avoid being charged for the time.
+If it is outside the 48 hour lock this can be done by going to PPMS and cancelling your reservation.
+If it is inside the 48 hour lock you can cancel through PPMS but may incur charges.

 - For analysis - Users must cancel their time no less than 24 hours in advance of their scheduled appointment to avoid being charged.
-If it is outside the 24 hour lock this can be done by going to the online calendar and modifying/deleting your reservation.
-If your reservation is locked, you must submit the cancelation form found on the website navigation panel.
+If it is outside the 24 hour lock this can be done by going to PPMS and cancelling your reservation.
+If your reservation is locked, you can cancel through PPMS but may incur charges.

-- For both sorting and analysis - reservations from 6pm to 9am may be cancelled any time before the start of your run at no charge by submitting the cancelation form.
+- For analysis instruments- reservations from 6pm to 9am may be cancelled any time before the start of your run at no charge by cancelling through PPMS.

 Access and Training

 - Before getting access to any core instrument, you will need to be trained in the proper use of the equipment.
-If you have not been trained, please contact Matt Cochran to arrange training.
+If you have not been trained, please visit the training page of the website to understand the training process.

 - For any training to be done, please fill out a training request for the specific type.

-- If you anticipate needing to use the machine after hours, please make sure you understand fully how to change the fluidics and shut down the instrument.
+- If you anticipate needing to use the machine after hours, you must undergo after hours training to be sure you understand fully how to change the fluidics and shut down the instrument.

 - It is against core policy to make reservations for anyone other than yourself.